Mercy Health System Leadership

 President and CEO, Mercy Health

-John Starcher is the president and CEO of Mercy Health – headquartered in Cincinnati, Ohio.
-Mercy Health is Ohio’s largest healthcare delivery system and one of the nation’s largest not-for-profit Catholic healthcare systems.
-In his capacity as CEO, Starcher oversees the development of system strategies and operations for all 23 hospitals and the clinically integrated network across the states of Ohio and Kentucky.
-The delivery system offers a full range of acute and post-acute services which treat 6.3 million patients annually through nearly 500 practice locations.
+John Starcher oversees the development of system strategies and operations for all 23 Mercy Health hospitals and the clinically integrated network across Ohio and Kentucky.
+The ministry offers a full range of acute and post-acute services which treat 6.3 million patients annually through nearly 500 practice locations.
 Mercy Health employs more than 33,500 people, including 1,300 employed providers, and has net operating revenue of more than $4 billion.

 Chief Operating Officer

-Brian Smith oversees Mercy Health operations throughout the ministry.
-He was promoted to chief operating officer in 2016, with responsibilities including the management of Mercy Health's seven operating regions, information technology, facility planning and other areas.
+Brian Smith oversees operations throughout the ministry.
+His responsibilities include the management of Mercy Health's seven operating regions, information technology, facility planning and other areas.
 He also oversees the Mercy Health relationship with Summa Health.

-Smith was promoted to executive vice president of Mercy Health in 2012, after serving as CEO of the ministry's North division.
-Prior to that time, he held the position of executive vice president/chief operating officer with St. Rita’s Health Partners in Lima, which included two hospitals, four physician joint ventures, and a wholly owned physician enterprise.
-He was with St. Rita’s for more than 20 years.
+Smith was promoted to executive vice president of Mercy Health in 2012, after serving as CEO of the ministry's North Division.
+Prior to that, he held the position of executive vice president/chief operating officer with St. Rita’s Health Partners in Lima, Ohio, which included two hospitals, four physician joint ventures and a wholly owned physician enterprise.

 Anton Decker, M.B.B.Ch.